adsr/mle/README.md

     $ sudo apt-get install libpcre3-dev # or yum install pcre-devel, etc
     $ make

-You can run `make static` instead to build a static binary.
+You can run `make mle_static` instead to build a static binary.

 ### mlerc